Getting Started with NetBird Enterprise Commercial License

 Two scripts deploy enterprise self-hosted NetBird:

-• Fresh installation with getting-started.sh.
+• Fresh installation with getting-started-enterprise.sh.

 The scripts generate the Compose files, configuration, secrets, and Postgres setup — plus optional traffic-flow services — so there's no manual YAML to write.